 Although, it’s not all smooth sailing around Aruba.
 The arid island is among the driest on the planet, averaging less than 20 inches of annual rainfall.
 To survive these conditions, one must be resourceful.
 From the indigenous Caquetío tribe that inhabited Aruba over 4000 years ago to the Spanish and Dutch explorers that arrived centuries later, resourcefulness is in their blood.

 Upon arrival, I channel this resourcefulness and begin the search for something distinctly Caquetío—perhaps a hunting spear or fishing rod.
-However, after six days on the island, I’ve found nothing worthy of Brett’s collection.
-On the afternoon of December 23—as most of the island prepares to close for Christmas—the outlook is grim.
+However, after six days on Aruba, I’ve found nothing worthy of Brett’s collection.
+On our final afternoon — as most of the island prepares to close for Christmas — the outlook is grim.

 The best rum in Aruba